Sea Ice

 How sea ice forms

-Sea ice grows, forms, and melts strictly in salty ocean water.
-This sets it apart from other forms of ice like icebergs, glaciers, and lake ice, which form from fresh water or snow.
+Sea ice forms, grows, and melts in salty ocean water.
+This sets it apart from other forms of ice like icebergs, glaciers, and lake and river ice.
+Icebergs and glaciers form from snow falling on land.
+Lake and river ice from fresh water.
 Lake ice tends to freeze as a smooth layer, while sea ice develops into various shapes because of the constant turbulence of ocean water.

 Stages of ice formation